-The English Ceramic Circle (ECC for short) is the oldest society dedicated to the study of British ceramics and enamels.
-Founded in 1927, it aims to advance knowledge by promoting and publishing new research on these subjects.
+The English Ceramic Circle (or ECC for short) is the oldest society dedicated to the study of British ceramics and enamels.